Blursoftwares/JAVASCRIPT/13-error-handling/README.md

 ### Syntax Errors

-Syntax errors occur when the code is incorrectly formatted.
-These are typically caught during the parsing phase.
+// Syntax errors occur when the code is incorrectly formatted.
+// These are typically caught during the parsing phase.
+Syntax errors prevent the code from running altogether.

 **Example:**
 ```javascript